Footstools are apparently the unsung heroes of the thrifted furniture world. They’re cheap, quick to make over and I can’t get enough of them.

 My obsession started when I tucked a low footstool under my desk a few months ago.
 I couldn’t believe how much more comfortable I felt with my knees slightly raised.
 I felt like one of those happy 90-degree-sitting stick figures in an occupational therapy brochure on workplace health.

-I marvelled over that secondhand footstool and asked my thrift-savvy mama to keep her eyes peeled for more of them.
+I marveled over that secondhand footstool and asked my thrift-savvy mama to keep her eyes peeled for more of them.

 I redid one for our daughter’s bedroom — painting the legs gold and covering the top with fluffy white faux fur — but then she delivered one that had me stumped.